MicrosoftDocs/cpp-docs.it-it/docs/standard-library/ios-base-class.md

 ### <a name="parameters"></a>Parametri

-`_Wide` La dimensione desiderata del flusso di output.
+*_Wide* la dimensione desiderata del flusso di output.

 ### <a name="return-value"></a>Valore restituito